 - 4. If any DDD staff believes that immediate AAG involvement is necessary and that insufficient time is available to allow for the prior consultation anticipated in A.2 above, the staff person should contact an AAG immediately for the necessary consultation. - 5.
-Prior to contacting an AAG for verbal consultation or to request advice in writing on guardianship cases or issues, including the establishment or modification of guardianships, DDD regional staff and RHC staff should first consult with their regional guardianship coordinator.
+For guardianship matters, including the establishment or modification of guardianships and guardianship fee issues, prior to contacting an AAG for verbal consultation or written advice DDD regional staff and RHC staff should first consult with their regional guardianship coordinator.
 If following such consultation it is determined that AAG involvement is necessary, the AAG assigned to cover guardianship matters can be contacted directly.
 This procedure may be altered by prior agreement with the assigned AAG.
 If immediate AAG involvement is necessary, refer to A.3 above.

-B. Requests for Legal Advice Related to Client Appeals/ Administrative Hearings
+B. Requests for Legal Advice Related to Client Appeals/Administrative Hearings